dirac-institute/sorcha/docs/acknowledgements.rst

 Sorcha development was supported in part by:

-* LINCC Frameworks is supported by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of the Virtual Institute of Astrophysics (VIA).
+- Science and Technology Facilities Council (STFC) grants ST/P000304/1 and ST/V000691/1
-* Science and Technology Facilities Council (STFC) grants ST/P000304/1 and ST/V000691/1
+- Horizon 2020 Marie Skłodowska-Curie Postdoctoral Fellowship
-* Horizon 2020 Marie Skłodowska-Curie Postdoctoral Fellowship
+- Preparing for Astrophysics with LSST Program, funded by the Heising Simons Foundation through grant 2021-2975, and administered by Las Cumbres Observatory
-* Preparing for Astrophysics with LSST Program, funded by the Heising Simons Foundation through grant 2021-2975, and administered by Las Cumbres Observatory
+- LINCC Frameworks is supported by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of the Virtual Institute of Astrophysics (VIA)